penk/Kakuhomaru-bridge/README.md

 Each Kakuhomaru bridge is composed of 4 main parts:

-1. Piezoelectric rods and shielded cable (repurposed from a guitar under-saddle pickup)
+1. Piezoelectric rods and shielded cable (repurposed from a guitar under-saddle pickup).
-2. Custom printed circuit board (PCB) with castellated holes
+2. Custom printed circuit board (PCB) with castellated holes.
-3. Semi-rigid electronically conductive foam (30 Ohm m)
+3. Semi-rigid electronically conductive foam (I'm using [this one](https://www.distrelec.de/en/conductive-foam-305x305x6mm-rnd-rnd-600-00067/p/30130228)).
-4. 3D printable case
+4. 3D printable case (available in both [low profile](./case/kakuhomaru-case-lowp.stl) and [high profile](./case/kakuhomaru-case-highp.stl)).

 While some parts may require a few days of lead time, the assembly is straightforward and DIY-friendly once all components are in hand.